 Watch this video to understand the correct approach for answering a very popular question - "Tell Us About Yourself".
 The tips offered in this MBA Interview Preparation video will help you frame a well-structured response to this question and set the tone of your interviews.

-How to Answer Tell Me Something About Yourself Question in an MBA Interview
+How to Answer the Tell Me Something about Yourself Question in an MBA Interview.

 "Tell Me Something about Yourself." is the most common opening question across all types of interviews, including MBA interviews.
 As such, it is a crucial question to understand, if you are to have a successful MBA interview.
 Your response to this question will set the tone for the entire interview and massively impact how you interact with the interviewer.
 In this article, we will cover the mistakes that most candidates commit, in answering this question, the correct approach, and the possible follow up questions that your response might generate.